crowtek/Driver-Location-Tracker/README.md

 # A Simple Truck Position Tracker

-## I Build it with React Native and Expo
+## Build with React Native and Expo

 ![Alt text](Test.png)